skybert/skybert-net/src/craftsmanship/writing-excellent-commit-messages.md

 - Added unit tests for this
 </pre>

-Hi there, may I suggest a few small changes to the format of the commit messages?
+Psssst, may I suggest a few small changes to the format of the commit messages?

 ## #0